Calcium cyanamide: Uses

 The conversion is conducted in slurries.
 For this reason, most commercial calcium cyanamide is sold as an aqueous solution.

 Thiourea can be produced by the reaction of hydrogen sulfide with calcium cyanamide in the presence of carbon dioxide.

-Calcium cyanamide is also used as a wire-fed alloy in steelmaking to introduce nitrogen into the steel.
+Calcium cyanamide is also used as a steelmaking additive to introduce nitrogen into the steel.

 Safety

 The substance can cause alcohol intolerance, before or after the consumption of alcohol.